 - Private, spacious, en-suite rooms

 - Specialist Physiotherapy and nursing teams

 - ‘Ultra clean air’ theatres

 Contact us and find out more

-Contact our team to find out more information regarding Blepharoplasty (eyelid/ eyebag removal surgery) or to book an initial consultation.
+Contact our team to find out more information regarding private Blepharoplasty (eyelid/ eyebag removal surgery) or to book an initial consultation.